Katerina Stikoudi: First professional singing steps, Cinema and Your Face Sounds Familiar (2012-2020)

 Her first stage shows performance was in early 2012 was next to Nikos Oikonomopoulos and Elli Kokkinou on Thea Music Hall, Athens.
 In the same year she made a performance on MadWalk - The Fashion Music Project with the Greek boy bands Kokkina Chalia and NEBMA.
 On June she performed for a second time on MAD Video Music Awards with Nikos Ganos on the song Break me in the dark.
-Moreover she released, with Universal Music Group, her video-clips for her songs "Scenario", "Mi", "Ap'tin arhi (From the beggining)", "OK" and "San na min yparcho".
+Moreover she released, with Universal Music Group, her video-clips for her songs "Scenario", "Mi", "Ap'tin arhi (From the beginning)", "OK" and "San na min yparcho".
 She also continued her cooperation with Nikos Oikonomopoulos, and also Stamatis Gonidis, on Fever Music Hall, Athens from September 2012 to January 2013.
 She cooperated with the band Melisses in early 2013.
 This period released her new pop song "Psila Takounia (High Heels)", which became a big hit on radio and charts of the country.
 Followed the trap song "Milia Makria (Miles Away)" with the Cypriot singer Ablaze and the ballad "Me ena sou fili (With only one kiss)".
 On October 20, 2013 she entered on the fourth season of the show Dancing with the Stars.
 On February 2, 2014 she completed the show as a runner-up.